 - 1. To develop a working knowledge of the pathophysiology and clinical presentation of coronary artery disease.
 This includes the evaluation of patients with coronary artery disease, including acute myocardial infarction, and the indications and rationale for coronary artery bypass surgery. - 2.
 To understand the pathophysiology, clinical presentation, and indications for surgery in acquired aortic and mitral valve disease. - 3.
 To be familiar with the basic principles of cardiopulmonary bypass. - 4.
-To be familiar with the indications for cardiac surgery; coronary artery bypass grafting and valvular operations. - 5.
+To be familiar with the indications for heart transplantation. - 5.
 Follow assigned patient(s) from operating room through discharge. - 6.
 Attend Cardiothoracic Surgery Clinic with one faculty member-usually on Monday or Tuesday.